duffelhq/duffel-api-javascript/.github/README.md

    a.
 Publish to npm
    b.
 Create and push a git tag
    c.
 Publish a GitHub release with the relevant commits and descriptions
-5. After the releasen is published then a pull request is automatically created and approved via a GitHub Action to bump the package version
+5. After the release is published then a pull request is automatically created and approved via a GitHub Action to bump the package version

 ## Documentation